embedded-software-laboratory/embeddedRTPS/Readme.md

 Value: 201103L
 5. Another Symbol we need is HIGHTEC_TOOLCHAIN.
 This is required to trigger the correct #ifdefs.

-# Problem FAQ
-## LwIp
--  Assertion **Function called without core lock** failed, even though locks are used:
-There is a problem when using nested "LOCK_TCPIP_CORE()" calls.
-Lock is granted (each time), the first unlock frees it and other threads can proceed.

 # Preparation on Linux (Tested on Ubuntu 18.04.1 LTS)

 ## Prepare necessary folders and files
-Create a folder e.g. named LWIP_Windows.
+Create a folder e.g. named LWIP_RTPS.
 After the following steps, the structure within looks like this:
 - check (optional for unit tests of lwip)
 - contrib